anto-richard/AngularCalculation/README.md

 ### Step 2:

-Creating the layout using HTML and CSS in component.html file
+Creating the layout using HTML and CSS in component.html file.

 ### Step 3: